seananderson/dplyr-intro-2014/README.md

 This folder contains notes and exercises about the dplyr R package and the pipe function from the magrittr R package for a stats-beerz workshop on 2014-09-16.

-The code was written by Sean Anderson, sean@seananderson.ca
+The code was written by Sean Anderson, `sean "at" seananderson.ca`

 The example data are from:
 Kate E. Jones, et al. PanTHERIA: a species-level database of life history,